 Irvine Disaster Emergency Communications

 On our way to Irvine, I did a contest day check in with W6IPD over 144.390.
 The Irvine site (IDEC) had an impressive setup including 2 meter, 70 cm, several HF stations, an AREDEN network, a massive solar charger and Irvine Police Department’s mobile communications vehicle.
 But the highlight of our visit there was the GOTA station where my wife Julie (KN6AOC), holding only a Technician class license, was taught how to use an HF radio.
-While that was going on, the City of Irvine’s media team interviewed her on camera.
-She is going to be featured in a clip on their YouTube channel in a week or two.
+While that was going on, the City of Irvine’s media team interviewed her on camera (starts at about 2:30).

 Costa Mesa CERT

 Our next stop was an unlisted field day event for the Costa Mesa Community Emergency Response Team (CERT) which we learned about while attending a WinSystems breakfast a few weeks ago.
 The site had the usual stations working VHF/UHF and HF but what really made our visit to this site great was hanging out with Gordon West, the author of several ham radio license study books and also a trainer for trainers interested in teaching people how to get licensed.
 Gordo gave us a fun tour of the site including a “joke antenna” (actually working 2M/70CM/220) made from an old TV antenna.

 After Gordo’s introduction, Ashley Fisher explained how the amateur radio community and MESAC (City of Costa Mesa Emergency Communications) work together during emergencies and how the city educates its citizens to use simple FRS radios (on Channel 4, no tone) to be part of that communications network.

 Check out the video of the site here: